Learn how to save money on your grocery bill. Check out our tips to reduce food waste and save money at the store.

 Most of us have bought something once upon a time just because it's on sale.
 Thinking we will use it.
 Thinking we will eat it.
 And then we don't.
 Wasting money and food.
 Only buy something if you really think you will eat and use it.

 This is an important lesson.
 Sometimes generic brands are made by the EXACT SAME companies that make the national brands.
 Yup.
 It's true.
 So do your research and you can save a bunch of money buy buying from store brands.
 Here in the Austin area, I typically buy the HEB brand, Central Market brand, or Whole Foods 365 brands of products.
-I honestly usually opt for those if I get the chance, unless I have a STRONG preference for another brand.
+I honestly usually opt for those if I get the chance, unless I have a STRONG preference for another brand or if the other brand is actually cheaper.

 Eat what's in season